 We’re excited to announce that in February 2021, the Addison-Penzak Jewish Community Center and the Jewish Federation of Silicon Valley officially merged into a single entity, Jewish Silicon Valley.

 This is an exciting moment as we bring together both agencies’ programs and services, leadership development and community-building activities, and communal philanthropy to provide a unified and welcoming experience for all of our members, partner agencies and the entire community.
 As you may know, the two organizations already share a building, so the staffs of both organizations are accustomed to working together.

-And the JCC isn’t going away!
-Our programs will continue to operate under the JCC name, as part of the new merged organization.
+And the APJCC isn’t going away!
+Our programs will continue to operate under the APJCC name, as part of the new merged organization.